Touch Sensors Overview: Discover Key Technologies, Functions, and Applications Today

 Touch sensors are electronic components designed to detect physical contact or proximity from a finger, stylus, or other object.
 They translate human touch into electrical signals that devices can interpret and respond to.
 These sensors form the foundation of many modern interfaces used in smartphones, tablets, smart appliances, automotive dashboards, and industrial control systems.

 Touch sensor technology works by detecting changes in electrical characteristics such as capacitance, resistance, or infrared signals.
-When a user touches a surface equipped with a sensor, the system processes the signal change and triggers a corresponding action.
+When a user interacts with a surface, the system processes the signal and triggers an action.

 Common types of touch sensors include: